HARIVARDHAN-MADAGALA/Foodie-Fleet/PROJECT_SUMMARY.md

 ## 🚀 HOW TO USE THIS PROJECT

 ### Step 1: Copy to Your Local Machine
-This project is designed to run in **IntelliJ IDEA** on your local machine, not in Replit:
+This project is designed to run in **IntelliJ IDEA** on your local machine:

 1. **Download/Clone** this project to your local computer
 2. **Open IntelliJ IDEA**